Denwawa/AzureSentinel/README.md

-# SIEM & Honeypot | Microsoft Azure Sentinel Attack Map
+# Microsoft Azure Sentinel Attack Map

 ### Summary
 This is a home lab project I worked on in ordder to better understand Microsoft's Azure Sentinel SIEM.
 I included all of the steps taken to complete this lab and a high level overview of the project can see in the video linked below!